Buying Property in Nice

 Start buying property

-In Nice there are many options when purchasing your property:
+Apart from checking our Property For Sale page, there are many options when purchasing your property in Nice:

 - Private Sale

-- Using the services of a Solicitor ('Notaire')
+- Using the services of a local official

 - At auction

 Estate Agents (‘Agents Immobiliers’)

 For those who don’t speak fluent French but still wish to buy property in Nice, the option of using an estate agent is generally preferred.
 You may even find that in popular areas of France you can find estate agents with English speaking services that will assist you.
 ‘Agents Immobiliers’ are French estate agents - bringing both buyers and sellers together.
 It is good to check all estate agents in the area you are looking to buy, as it’s not uncommon for a property to be on the market with a number of estate agencies, sometimes at a different price.
 All estate agents must be properly registered and carry the appropriate ‘Carte Professionnelle’ – allowing them to act as an intermediary and provide sale and purchase contracts.
 No fee is usually charged for this service; however, it is recommended you sign the sale and purchase documents through a notaire.